By Laura Waldman

 When serving yourself at a buffet, be aware that the size of the plate may trick you into dishing up too much.
 In a study published in the Journal of Consumer Research, buffet diners with large plates served themselves 52 percent more, ate 45 percent more, and wasted 135 percent more food than those with smaller plates.
 Beat this optical illusion by serving yourself small portions, then going back for more if you want it.
 (This works at home, too!)

 Plenty of restaurants are known for serving small portions meant for sharing.
 The great thing about these restaurants is that they encourage ordering a few dishes and keeping a menu on hand to order more if you are still hungry.

 Cafeteria style?
 Go trayless.

 Trays in cafeterias have been proven to cause more food pile up, and in turn, more food waste.
 A study at American University documented a 32% reduction in food waste when trays were made unavailable at a university dining facility.
 If you eat regularly at a cafeteria with trays, try going trayless and see if it helps you send less uneaten food down the conveyer belt.

 Give your leftovers to someone in need.

-If you know you’re not going to take an unfinished meal home, like when you’re traveling or not going directly home after the meal, at the very least, consider “replating” it.
-Replate is a movement to place unwanted leftovers, typically in a doggie bag, on top of the nearest trash can.
-That way, the next homeless (or hungry!) person who comes along will be able to pick up the food and enjoy a good meal.
+If you know you’re not going to take an unfinished meal home, like when you’re traveling or not going directly home, at the very least, ask for a to-go box and place on top of the nearest post office box.
+That way, the next homeless (or hungry!) person who comes along will be able to pick up the food.